Emergence of Time from a Twisted Spectral Triple in Almost-Commutative Geometry: Almost-Commutative Twisted Spectral Triples

 \begin{proposition}[\cite{nieuviarts2025emergence}] The choice $\calO=\tw$ ensures the existence of independent derivations:

 \end{proposition} These results remain valid for noncommutative extensions of the manifold sector, where $[\Dir , a_1]_{\rho} \neq [\Dir , a_1]$.
 For this reason, we keep the notation $[\Dir , a_1]_{\rho}$ to emphasize the central role of the twisted commutator in the algebraic structure.
-Other choices for $\calO$ would not permit the coexistence of the derivations $[\FDir , a_2]$ and $[\Dir , a_1]_{\rho}$ within the full derivation, something that would have been detrimental to the consistency of the structure.
+Other choices for $\calO$ would not permit the coexistence of the derivations $[\FDir , a_2]$ and $[\Dir , a_1]_{\rho}$ within the full derivation.
+A similar result can be obtained in the special case $\epsilon=-1,\epsilon^\prime=1$, taking $\calO=\Gamma$ since $\Gamma$ commutes both with $\tw$ and $\calA$.
 This result offers a new perspective on the origin of twisted spectral triples from the almost-commutative viewpoint.

 We can then rewrite the operator $\Dir_p$ as

 This extends to the fluctuations of $\Dir_p$ generated by the $\tw\otimes\fbb$-unitary operators:

 where $U_\tw=u_\tw Ju_\tw J^{-1}$ is a $\tw$-unitary operator on $\calH$, with $U=u \JF u \JF^{-1}$ a unitary operator on $\HF$, and $\dagger_F$ the associated adjoint.